Allergies and Anaphylaxis

 How Can I Be Prepared for Anaphylaxis?

 If you are allergic to bee stings or any other substances that cause anaphylaxis, you should always be prepared.
 Ask your doctor to prescribe an epinephrine injection kit and carry two with you at all times.
+It is also important to note that avoidance is the foundation and first step to preventing allergic reactions.
+Be sure to educate yourself on how to recognize and avoid potential triggers.

 Also, it's important that you inform your health care provider of any drug allergies before undergoing any type of medical treatment, including dental care.